-This 100-year-old Kreuzberg stalwart has survived a lot.
+This 100-plus-year-old Kreuzberg stalwart has survived a lot.
 After two world wars, it found itself quite literally with its back against the wall: the Berlin Wall was built right next to the front door, forcing it to close its front-yard beer garden.
-But Die Henne (which means "the hen") has managed to stick around thanks in part to its most famous dish, which is still just about all they serve: crispy, buttermilk fried chicken.
-The rest of the menu is short: coleslaw, potato salad, a few boulette (meat patty) optionse, and several beers on tap.
-For "dessert," look to their impressive selection of locally sourced brandies and fruit schnapps.
-The small front yard beer garden, reopened after 1989, is once again a lovely and lively place to sit in summer.
-Die Henne is full nearly every night it's open so make reservations a few of days in advance to secure a table.
+But Die Henne (it means "the hen") has managed to stick around thanks in part to its most famous dish, which is still just about all it serves: a crispy, half fried chicken.
+The rest of the menu is short: coleslaw, potato salad, a few boulette (meat patty) options, and several beers on tap.
+For "dessert," look to the impressive selection of locally sourced brandies and fruit schnapps.
+The small front-yard beer garden, reopened after the wall came down in 1989, is once again a lovely and lively place to sit in summer.
+Make reservations a few of days in advance.